-16,000 displaced in eastern Aleppo, UN says
+16,000 displaced from eastern Aleppo, UN says

 "I call on them to lift sieges, ensure that they do not target civilians and civilian infrastructure, and that they allow humanitarian organizations safe and unimpeded access to bring life-saving help to those displaced or under siege."

-Many have been too afraid to use the government's "human corridors," fearing reprisal once they escape.
+Many people remaining in the eastern part of the city have been too afraid to use the government's "human corridors," fearing reprisal once they escape.
 Others say the rebels forced them to stay.

 Beginning of the end?